-In June 2014, we entered into an agreement with Ventiv Commercial Services, LLC (inVentiv) for field sales representatives and related sales operation services for the U.S. commercial launch of Omidria.
-As of September 30, 2014, we had a monthly fee of approximately \$300,000, which began in August 2014.
-We can terminate the agreement upon 30 days written notice if Omidria is withdrawn from the market for any reason or a regulatory agency acts to prevent or materially restrict the sale of Omidria, or upon 90 days written notice any time subsequent to January 2016.
+We have an agreement with Ventiv Commercial Services, LLC (in Ventiv) for field sales representatives and related sales operation services for the U.S. commercial launch of Omidria.
+We can terminate the agreement upon 30 days written notice if Omidria is withdrawn from the market for any reason or a regulatory agency acts to prevent or materially restrict the sale of Omidria, or upon 90 days written notice at any time subsequent to January 2016.
+As of March 31, 2015, our commitment under the agreement is approximately \$630,000 per month through January 2016.